Updated August 21, 2023

 Introduction to YEAR Formula in Excel

-Argument in YEAR Formula
+An argument in YEAR Formula

 - serial_number: Serial Number represents the date.